We are an advocacy non-profit body that provides advice to government and capacity building to those who work with young people.

 - Facilitating connections to MYAN networks across Australia.

-MYAN Australia is auspiced by the Centre for Multicultural Youth (CMY) and overseen by a National Executive Committee.
+MYAN Australia is auspiced by the Centre for Multicultural Youth (CMY) and overseen by a National Governance Committee.

 YOUTH LEADERSHIP & ENGAGEMENT